marikeiske/marikeiske/README.md

 - 👋 Hi, I’m @marikeiske
-- 👀 I’m interested in learn
+- 👀 I’m interested in learn Python and React

 - 💞️ I’m looking to collaborate on public
 - 📫 How to reach me through ig